CopernicaMarketingSoftware/Documentation/Publisher/en/limit-the-number-of-times-a-web-form-can-be-submitted.md

 `{math equation="x+y" x=$number y=1}`

-Make another field that correspond to the profile, for example the email adress.
+Make another field that correspond to the profile, for example the email address.
 Make this a *key field* so it can be matched to the profile.

 Set the webform to check on the keyfields, edit the profile, login as the profile in the [database](./database-introduction).